 - 50% of employers think candidates need to articulate their skills better (Monster, 2022).

-- A college degree is not as important as it once was — employers ranked a college degree as the 8th most important factor that makes a candidate stand out in 2022, down from 7th most important in 2021 (Monster, 2022).
+- A college degree is not as important as it once was — employers ranked a college degree as the 8th most important factor that makes a candidate stand out in 2022, down from the 7th most important in 2021 (Monster, 2022).

 - 63% of employers are willing to hire and train candidates with transferable skills (Monster, 2022).

-- personal connections (34% of employers)
+- Personal connections (34% of employers)

-- job board postings (29%)
+- Job board postings (29%)

-- candidates’ online profiles (28%)
+- Candidates’ online profiles (28%)

-- networking (27%)
+- Networking (27%)

-- posting on a career site or the company’s site (27%)
+- Posting on a career site or the company’s site (27%)

-- resume database searches (24%)
+- Resume database searches (24%) (Monster, 2022)

 - 42% of employers believe that flexible work arrangements give them a recruiting advantage and help them retain talent (Monster, 2022).

-- The number of US job postings on Indeed offering signing bonuses in July 2022 (5.2%) was more than triple what they were in July 2019 (Indeed & Glassdoor, 2023).
+- The number of U.S. job postings on Indeed offering signing bonuses in July 2022 (5.2%) was more than triple what they were in July 2019 (Indeed & Glassdoor, 2023).

 Recruitment from the job seeker’s perspective

-- Job seekers want employers to stop taking into account applicants’ social media (37% of respondents), resume gaps (35%), and cover letters (31%) (Employ, 2022).
+- Job seekers want employers to stop taking into account their social media (37% of respondents), resume gaps (35%), and cover letters (31%) (Employ, 2022).

 - 33% of job seekers wish employers wouldn’t ghost them (Employ, 2022).